JMax45/JMax-Encryption-Tools/README.md

 # JMax-Encryption-Tools
-Program that collects the various methods of encryption and decryption.
+A program that collects the various methods of encryption and decryption.

 ## Installation